osvaldolove/amiberry/README.md

 # Amiga emulator for Raspberry Pi

 # History of this fork
+- WIP merge from WinUAE 3.4.0 (warning: not finished, does not work yet!)
 - New target platform: Pi 3
 - Optimizations for Pi 3 added
 - Pi 3 is now the default target if no Platform is specified